Why Pin Trading?

 Pin trading at World Finals resembles a giant marketplace, but without money.
 Everywhere you look, with the exception of competition venues, kids will be eagerly trading pins.
 Pins are supposed to be traded one-for-one.
 Most kids want to trade full sets though, so at Odyssey of the Mind - Texas, we are selling our WF pins primarily in sets.
 We have sets of different numbers to match what other states do with their pin sets.
 Generally, for example, you might consider trading a two-pin set for a two-pin set and a five-pin set for a five-pin set.
 The exception is mechanical or blinkie pin (which are more expensive), they generally count for two pins each, or match up with another state's "special" pin (a blinkie or other mechanical pin).
 People may ask you to break a set, or trade individual pins from your sets.
 If there's a pin you want, you might decide to break up your set and trade the pins individually.
 But then know it can be hard to trade the rest of the individual pins in the set.
 There is a marketplace for single pins, but it is less robust than the one for sets.

 No one can predict in advance which pins will be popular and which will not be.
 Throughout WF, a "currency" is established and certain pins become the hot ones for that year.
 It is better to buy a wider range of pins than to put all your budget into a single pin or pin set and have that one be the least desired pin set.
-Many people find that buying a mega set gives them trading options (and provides 36 pins for trading!)
+Many people find that buying a mega set gives them trading options as it includes entire sets.

 Our Texas pins the last few years have been very popular and I believe they will do well this year too.
 One reason we make as many different pins as we do is we send a LOT of teams to World Finals.
 If all of the kids on all of our teams were trying to trade the same five pins, they would find it harder to find people to trade with who didn't already have those five pins.
 By having a lot of different pin options, our OMers are generally able to acquire any pin they want, with patience and persistence.